Quantum binary polyhedral groups and their actions on quantum planes: McKay quivers

 \begin{proposition} Let $H$ be a semisimple Hopf algebra acting on an AS regular algebra $R = k \langle U \rangle/(r)$ of global dimension two under Hypotheses~\ref{hyp0.3}.
 Then the McKay quiver $Q(H,U)$ is one of the types as listed in Table 6 below.
-Refer to Theorems \ref{thm4.5} and \ref{thm5.2} for the description of $H$ in the cases (a1) - (b4) and refer to \cite{HPR} for the extended diagrams of the types below. \end{proposition}
+Refer to Theorems 4.5 and 5.2 for the description of $H$ in the cases (a1) - (b4). \end{proposition}

 Here, $\tilde{\Gamma}$ denotes a nonabelian finite subgroup of $SL_2(k)$.